ffanzhang/ffanzhang.github.io/_posts/2017-01-07-get-bits-stdc++-header.markdown

 gcc.
 But my major concern was whether would the g++ command would override the existing g++ and potentially break the existing toolchain.
 The following is what I ended up doing after referencing a couple of stackoverflow posts.
 Just a heads up, this solution might not work in a year or two from now.
-If it stops working, try "bower install gcc[1-9]+" where "[1-9]+" is the version.
+If it stops working, try "brew install gcc[1-9]+" where "[1-9]+" is the version.

 - Fire up the terminal.
-- And if you have bower, type
+- And if you have homebrew, type

 ```
-bower install gcc6
+brew install gcc6
 ```
 - The process took about an hour, just minimize the window and do something else.